20 Warning Signs of a Toxic Love Relationship

 I've had a lot of coaching clients ask, "Why do I always get involved in toxic relationships full of pain and misery when romantic 'love' supposedly isn't supposed to feel this way?"

-Which is why it so important to recognize if or when you're in a toxic relationship.
+This is why it is so important to recognize if or when you're in a toxic relationship.

 After all, identifying the problem is always the first step to any problem.
 Once you can identify a problem, you can then seek the answers of what to do about it.